 Once we know the difference between the two, it is just a change of perspective from an individualistic viewpoint to a more generous one.

-Frugality Leads To Intentionality
+Frugality Leads to Intentionality

-Since I started living with more intentionality by reducing my stuff, I realized that there are so many more important things that we can spend on, even if I may appear to be a kuripot.
+Since I started living with more intentionality by reducing my stuff, I realized there are so many more important things we can spend on, even if I may appear to be a kuripot.

 Frugality also does not mean being cheap.
 Living with intentionality means that the things we buy add value to our lives.
 Even if something costs more, it is an easy buying decision as long as it is durable.

 Related: 5 Ways to Minimalism and The Beauty of Simple Living

 There is nothing to worry about when someone calls us a “kuripot” because how other people perceive us is none of our business.
 It is even more important not to listen to peer pressure regarding financial aspects that can affect our future.